marcoguerri/marcoguerri.github.io/_drafts/2016-03-21-tales-of-mistery-and-pxelinux.markdown

 etharp_raw: sending raw ARP packet.
 {% endhighlight %}

-Everything seemed to be fine up to here, but mixed up with the other messages I could see the following entries
+Everything seemed to be fine up to this point, but mixed up with the other messages I could see the following entries

 {% highlight console %}